Dual Diagnosis Treatment Columbus, GA

 Services provided:

-• Outpatient day treatment, outpatient services and IOT
+• Outpatient treatment, outpatient day treatment and IOT

 Phoenix Center Behavioral Health Services - 64.1 miles from Columbus, GA

-Phoenix Center Behavioral Health Services is a dual-diagnosis treatment center in Fort Valley, Georgia that provides treatment services for mental health and substance use disorders that include depression as well as schizoid personality disorder.
+Phoenix Center Behavioral Health Services is a dual diagnosis treatment center in Fort Valley, Georgia that offers treatment for mental health and substance abuse disorders that include OCD as well as schizophrenia.

 Address: 410 East Church Street, Fort Valley, GA 31030 in Peach County